1. Bio (Summary)

 Yves Caseau lead several research programs at Bellcore and Alcatel Telecom R&D center where he started his career.
 He published more than 50 papers on various scientific innovations, covering a large field from combinatorial optimization to compiler design.
 He is also the designer of the CLAIRE programming language, a language for solving optimization problems which is used in different research laboratories as well as software companies.

 A former student of the "Ecole Normale Supérieure" (82), he holds a PhD in Computer Science from Paris XI University (87) and an "habilitation" from Paris VII University (95), as well as a MBA from the "College des Ingénieurs".

 An almost complete bibliography is compiled on the DBPL site.
 From it, you may derive my historical list of topics of interest.
 For instance, I have a strong interest on topics such as rule-based languages and object-oriented programming.
 More recent papers deals with enterprise architecture, application integration and "autonomic middleware".

 I wrote a first book on "Enterprise Architecture, SOA and Business Process Management" in 2005 (Dunod), which tells the story of "urbanisation" at Bouygues Telecom between 1999 and 2005.

-I wrote a second book "Information System Performance" (Dunod) that came out in February 2007.
+I wrote a second book "Information System Performance" (Dunod) in 2007.
 Part of this book deals about enterprise organization and information flows, a topic for which I have opened a blog (a summary in French may be found here).
 This second book is available in English under the title "Information Technology for the chief executive".
 The new (second) edition is entitled "Le SI démystifié".